vitalab/vitalab.github.io/deep-learning/_posts/2019-01-31-Diversity_In_Faces.md

 # Chosen features

 Are age, gender and skin tone sufficient?
 What about other highly personal attributes that are part of our identity, such as race, ethnicity, culture, geography, or visible forms of self-expression that are reflected in our faces in a myriad of ways?
-Is it even still relevant to represent gender as a binary attribute ?
+Is it even still relevant to represent gender as a binary attribute?

 Instead of trying to answer these questions, the authors focused on biological traits present in faces.
 These traits, or coding schemes, have been chosen for their strong scientific basis as evidenced by highly cited work, while ensuring that extracting these coding schemes was computationally feasible, making sure that the values provided were continuous instead of categorical and that these values would be interpretable by a human.